AivChn/BF-Compiler/README.md

 # BF Compiler
-This is a ~barely~ fully compiler for the esoteric programming language Brainf\*ck.
+This is a ~barely~ fully functional compiler for the esoteric programming language Brainf\*ck.

 ## What is Brainf\*ck?
 Brainf\*ck is an esolang invented by Urban Muller in 1993.
 Since then, it's become the most well known esolang, second only to JavaScript.